venovako/VecJac/README.md

 ### Prerequisites

-A recent Intel CPU (with at least the AVX512F instruction subset) and oneAPI Base and HPC Toolkits (e.g., 2021.2) on a 64-bit Linux (e.g., CentOS 7.9) are required; macOS (e.g., Big Sur) should also be supported (not tested).
+A recent Intel CPU (with at least the AVX512F instruction subset) and oneAPI Base and HPC Toolkits (e.g., 2021.2 or newer) on a 64-bit Linux (e.g., CentOS 7.9) are required; macOS (e.g., Big Sur) should also be supported (not tested).

 First, clone and build [JACSD](https://github.com/venovako/JACSD) repository, with the same parent directory as this one.
 In fact, only the ``jstrat`` library is required to be built there.